dvoraka/av-service/README.md

 ### Spring profiles
 Application is configurable and it's possible to run many configurations.
-Here is a list with all profiles and description.
+Here is a list with all profiles and descriptions.

 profile | description
 ---|---